 Granted, this new development mostly benefits patients suffering from seizure disorders and other medical conditions.
 However, historically, other states have followed this same path and have inevitably passed legislation that decriminalizes degrees of recreational marijuana use.
 Each new bill proposed by a lawmaker is a new attempt at change.
 Eventually, laws will be passed by the Virginia General Assembly that provide new opportunities for residents burdened with past and present marijuana convictions.

 Seek Legal Representation

 Being charged and convicted of a drug crime in Virginia can have a lasting and detrimental impact on your quality of life.
-If you require legal representation, contact the Virginia Beach drug crime attorney at The Law Offices of Daniel J. Miller.
+If you require legal representation, contact The Law Offices of Daniel J. Miller.
 Our offices are conveniently located in Newport News, Chesapeake, Norfolk, and, of course, Virginia Beach.